-You might have heard about the concept of adding extra and additional RAM to improve the performance of computers.
-A relatively new introduction to this concept is the idea of Windows ReadyBoost.
+You might have heard about the concept of adding extra and additional RAM, improve the performance of computers.
+A relatively new introduction to this concept is the idea of Windows his connection was given to this cyst by the manufacturers of ReadyBoost.
 This is meant for Windows Vista and has been launched by Microsoft.

 The idea is to make use of the non-volatile flash memory, like the USB flash drive for improving the performance of your computer.
 This avoids the need to have extra memory for improving performance.